joseluis04890/gcf-test/README.md

 # gcf-test
-Triggering Webhook post to GCP
+Triggering Webhook post to GCP integrated with Slack.